Proactive Power: Top Predictive Maintenance KPIs for Solar Success

 To optimize maintenance intervals and scheduling, operators define specific thresholds for each KPI.
 For example, a decline in capacity factor beyond a set percentage may trigger a fault detection workflow.
 Incorporating techniques such as thermal imaging, vibration analysis, electrical measurements, and weather data correlation enhances sensitivity to anomalies.

-Automated alerts generated through predictive analytics dashboards allow O&M teams to respond quickly, reducing both repair time and cost per megawatt hour.
+Automated alerts produced through predictive analytics dashboards allow O&M teams to respond quickly, reducing both repair time and cost per megawatt hour.
 These trigger points should be continually refined based on historical performance data and evolving environmental conditions.

 Data Collection and Analytics Best Practices